sidhuko/npm-toolkit/readme.md

 * nt do [task]: run a task directly
 * nt make [file]: create a file from a template in a current directory
 * nt status: shows the status information
-* nt web: starts web interface (not yet implemented)

 ### Example tasks

-At the moment there aren't many predefined tasks but they could include things like:
+See example npm-toolkit-rc on GitHub: https://github.com/vot/npm-toolkit-example

+The examples include:
 - starting app
 - reading logs
 - running unit tests and linters

+What else will be added to examples?
 - running migrations for your app
-- checking dependencies & integration: MongoDB, Redis, VPN, external services, their pings
-- checking config values of your app and the environment
+- checking app health (dependencies, services, etc)

-- setting an application up for predefined deployments (creating symlinks for developers, setting env variables)
-- ssh into the deployed boxes and predefine the common tasks to be ran without having to log in (such as restarting a remote service)
+### Env variables

+npm-toolkit will set the environment variables for your tasks if it finds env.json in your settings directory.
+You can use --env switch to quickly change environment configuration, for example typing "nt --env=yourfile" will load variables from "env.yourfile.json".

 ### Displaying tasks in the interactive menu
 Assuming you defined your task as "app.js", here is the sample entry you add to tasks.main.json: